 Sammy Esposito was named recruiting coordinator by head coach Chad Holbrook on August 20, 2012.
 Esposito has worked on the baseball staff since the fall of 2007 and has worked with the hitters and catchers since joining the Gamecocks.
-He has been a part of six NCAA regional teams including the 2010 and 2011 national championship squads.
+He has been a part of seven NCAA regional teams including the 2010 and 2011 national championship squads.
 Esposito has signed consecutive Top 5 recruiting classes with Baseball America ranking the 2013 class No. 3 in the nation and the 2014 class No. 5 in the country.

 The duo of Greiner and Rosenberg shined in 2012.
 Greiner would go on to earn Freshman All-America honors from Collegiate Baseball with Rosenberg a key cog in the Gamecocks' postseason run.
 Greiner limited opponents to just 25 stolen bases in 62 games played, while throwing out 18 runners attempting to steal.
 Both Greiner and Rosenberg made just five errors behind the plate as well and helped contribute to a pitching staff that finished the year with a 2.97 ERA.

 The 2011 catching corps had a solid season behind the efforts of senior co-captain Brady Thomas and senior Robert Beary.
 The pair was dynamic in helping lead behind the plate a pitching staff that went 55-14 with a 2.45 ERA along with 536 strikeouts.
 The catchers allowed 38 stolen bases in 69 games.
 Beary fielded a solid .993 behind the plate and earned NCAA Regional MVP honors as well as College World Series All-Tournament team accolades.
 Thomas was also a CWS All-Tournament team recipient.